Pythalex/SaveYourAssteroid/README.md

 This game could be written both in OOP or PP, I just find class diagrams really cool to read.

 As for this program, I chose to use full OOP instead of OOP-PP mix for better readability.

+### How to run it

+Assuming python3 is your primary python

+in the main folder:

+`python src/game.py`

+Alternatively you can move resources to src/ and then from src/

+`python game.py`